Vivi728/GalaxyRally/technologies/Java-SDK-en.md

   -  BigInteger: StakingTxIndex transaction index when pledge is initiated

-  -  BigInteger: Status of the status candidate, 0: node is available, 1: node is unavailable, 2: node block rate is low but the removal condition is not met,

-    4: The node's von is insufficient to the minimum pledge threshold(only the penultimate bit is 1), 8: the node is reported to be double signed, 16: the node block rate is low and the removal condition is reached(the penultimate bit is 1); : Node initiates cancellation
+  -  BigInteger: Status of the status candidate, 0: node is available, 1: node is unavailable, 2: node block rate is low but the removal condition is not met,4: The node's von is insufficient to the minimum pledge threshold(only the penultimate bit is 1), 8: the node is reported to be double signed, 16: the node block rate is low and the removal condition is reached(the penultimate bit is 1); : Node initiates cancellation

   - BigInteger: ValidatorTerm